Rhuck1/Bitcoin-Price-Analysis/README.md

 |  Critical Value (10%)          |         -2.567154  |

-In this first case we see that my Test Statistic = -2.502613 is greated than the Critical Value (5%) = -2.862261.
+In this first case we see that my Test Statistic = -2.502613 is greater than the Critical Value (5%) = -2.862261.
 Therefore, we fail to reject the Null Hypothesis and have further confirmation that the data is not stationary.

-Let's attempt another transformation of the data to see if we can estalish stationarity.
-This time we will take our logscaled data above and subtract the moving average which results in perhaps the appearance of seasonal or cyclical
+Let's attempt another transformation of the data to see if we can establish stationarity.
+This time we will take our logscaled data above and subtract the moving average which results in perhaps the appearance of seasonal or cyclical cycles.

 <img src='images/df_logscale_less_mean.png'>